bean-mhm/realbloom/USAGE.md

 ![An HDR image loaded as the convolution kernel](images/tutorial/5-kernel-1.png)

-The kernel looks way darker than what we saved, this is because it has been normalized.
-We can disable normalization, but it's usually best to keep it on.
-So let's adjust the kernel exposure and contrast until it looks right.
-We don't want the kernel to be too bright, though.
+Let's adjust the kernel exposure and contrast until we like it.

 ![Adjusting the kernel exposure and contrast](images/tutorial/5-kernel-2.png)

 Now, since most outer parts of the kernel are black, we can crop it to increase performance.
-To determine the right amount of cropping, I'll increase the kernel exposure to something really high like +12, and slowly decrease the crop amount until it barely touches the edges of the pattern.
+To determine the right amount of cropping, I'll maximize my kernel exposure, and slowly decrease the crop amount until it barely touches the edges of the pattern.

 > Ctrl+Click on a slider to type a custom value.